Saman, Markazi

-Saman (سامان, also Romanized as Sāmān; also known as Sāmān Qal‘eh-ye Pā’īn) is a village in Kuhpayeh Rural District, Nowbaran District, Saveh County, Markazi Province, Iran.
-At the 2006 census, its population was 378, in 166 families.
+Saman (سامان) (Note: Also romanized as Sāmān; also known as Sāmān Qal‘eh-ye Pā’īn) is a village in Kuhpayeh Rural District of Nowbaran District in Saveh County, Markazi province, Iran.

-The 14th-century author Hamdallah Mustawfi described Saman as "a large village in the district of the Two Kharraqans", lying on a stream that flowed down from a mountain also called Saman before joining the Muzdaqan stream and flowing towards Saveh.
+The 14th-century author Hamdallah Mustawfi described Saman as "a large village in the district of the Two Kharraqans," lying on a stream that flowed down from a mountain also called Saman before joining the Muzdaqan stream and flowing towards Saveh.
 The crops grown at Saman, Mustawfi reported, were grain, grapes, and "some little fruit".

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 378 in 166 households.
+The following census in 2011 counted 373 people in 171 households.
+The 2016 census measured the population of the village as 611 people in 238 households.